-If any of you are saying, “Who the heliotrope is David Foster Whatsit?” please don’t go yet!
+If any of you are saying, “Who the helvetica is David Foster Whatsit?” please don’t go yet!
 Yes, this month’s nonfiction revolves around a particular person, BUT the meat of the book is about something more broad: writing.
 The craft, the business, the joys and pitfalls and neuroses thereof.
 I chose it for this month’s Let’s Dewey This because his insights are so incredibly relatable that I thought you guys – my fellow wordslingers – would like to read them.

 I don’t like the term “Strong Female Character.”